getsops/sops/README.rst

 Note: you can use both PGP and KMS simultaneously.

-Then simply call ``sops`` with a file path as argument.
+Then simply call ``sops edit`` with a file path as argument.
 It will handle the encryption/decryption transparently and open the cleartext file in an editor

 .. code:: sh

-    $ sops mynewtestfile.yaml
+    $ sops edit mynewtestfile.yaml
     mynewtestfile.yaml doesn't exist, creating it.
     please wait while an encryption key is being generated and stored in a secure fashion file written to mynewtestfile.yaml